 Do you have a talk, workshop, slide show, or other presentation you'd like to give at Tiki Kon?
 If so, we'd like to hear from you!

-Each year we present 10-12 different presentations including talks, slide shows, workshops, demonstrations, panel discussions, and other presentations.
+Each year we present 10-12 different presentations including talks, slide shows, workshops, demonstrations, panel discussions, and other types.
 Time slots are typically 45-90 minutes in length, depending on the medium and subject matter.
 Some are presented on a general admission basis with first-come seating.
 Others are limited, reserved seating and require an add-on ticket.

 Our main symposium room seats 250 attendees, with additional space for standees.
 We also utilize more intimate meeting spaces for hands-on workshops, and our main showroom stage for high-profile presentations.

 We welcome presenters of all experience levels and backgrounds, as long as the subject matter is relevant to our theme and our guests' interests.

 The theme for 2021 is Rim of Fire, an exploration of the Pacific Rim cultures that influence tiki, in particular those of Polynesia and Asia.
 More information about the theme will be available in early 2021.

 Speaking at our event is a great way to show off your skills and knowledge, network with Tiki aficionados from around the world, entertain and educate members of our community, and build your Tiki resume.
 While we don't want presentations to be sales pitches, it's also an opportunity to highlight your art, book project, business, or other endeavor.